 “Moth Balls” – Tiger Moth Museum

-Step back to 1909 when young Sir Geoffrey De Havilland had a dream, and follow the remarkable evolution of one of the greatest aircraft of all time … the open cockpit, biplane TIGER MOTH.
+Step back to 1909 when young Sir Geoffrey De Havilland had a dream of taking to the skies one of the greatest aircraft of all time … the open cockpit, biplane TIGER MOTH.

 Take a close up look at living history in action as our WWII biplanes go through their paces literally metres away.
 Our small museum has been a passion of ours for over 25 years.